PdxCodeGuild/python-curriculum/1 Python/lecture-notes/week-1-day-4-and-5-refactoring.md

   * discussed a bit about the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)
     * namely, passing arguments and redirecting I/O instead of writing programs that prompt for input
       * programs that prompt for input usually are harder to connect with other programs, and incorporate into scripts
+  * discussed the importance of becoming comfortable on the command line